 Improving school education through new standards for teaching staff and new curricula

-Title: Basic education programme for Afghanistan (BEPA)
+Title: Basic and secondary education programme for Afghanistan (BEPA)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development(BMZ)